getbraincloud/examples-java/RelayTestApp/README.md

 This application is a multiplayer game where you see other players' mouse movement.
 Players can create shockwaves by clicking.
 ![](readme_images/screencap.jpg)

-## How to setup the portal for this app
+## How to setup the app
-1. Close the submodules
+1. Clone the submodules
    ```
    git clone submodule --update --init --recursive --progress
    ```